 - U.S. LABOR DEPARTMENT TARGETS JANITORIAL FIRMS MISCLASSIFYING CUSTODIANS AS INDEPENDENT CONTRACTORS.
 The U.S. Department of Labor’s Wage and Hour Division in Seattle undertakes a multi-year enforcement and outreach initiative within the janitorial industry regarding employee misclassification.
 According to a press release issued on February 5, 2015 by the WHD: “Of the division’s 1,221 janitorial industry investigations [conducted nationwide], 76 percent resulted in violations and to the recovery of $7.9 million in unpaid wages for nearly10,000 workers.”
 Under the initiative, the Seattle WHD will audit local janitorial businesses to ensure workers are paid in compliance with federal labor laws and “encourage employer engagement with key industry, government and community stakeholders to inform them of the initiative and to increase awareness about labor law compliance obligations.”

 - NEW YORK TASK FORCE REPORTS 12,000 IC MISCLASSIFICATION AUDITS CONDUCTED LAST YEAR.
 The New York Joint Enforcement Task Force on Employee Misclassification reported that its audits discovered over 133,000 workers were misclassified in 2014.
-As noted in our blog post of February 5, 2015, over 12,000 audits were conducted by the task force in New York in 2014, resulting in the discovery of $316 million in unreported wages, leading to assessments of $40.4 million in unemployment insurance contributions.
+As noted in my blog post of February 5, 2015, over 12,000 audits were conducted by the task force in New York in 2014, resulting in the discovery of $316 million in unreported wages, leading to assessments of $40.4 million in unemployment insurance contributions.
 (This did not include recovery of unpaid overtime and minimum wages.)
 The Task Force Report listed the “top dozen” industries and businesses that it found had the highest incidence of worker misclassification in New York in 2014, including: professional, scientific and technical services; construction of buildings; food services and drinking places; publishing industries; administrative and support services; specialty trade contractors; ambulatory health care services; personal and laundry services; performing arts, spectator sports and related industries; educational services; motion picture and sound recording industries; and merchant wholesalers and nondurable goods.

 On the Legislative Front (5 matters)